Fish Oil and the Legend of the Eskimos

 The purification process of Eskimo-3 is carried out close to the fishing-grounds, which are located in clean non-polluted waters.
 Here pressing, centrifugation and molecular distillation all take place in accordance with GMP and pharmaceutical standards.
 Since the best available, state-of-the-art technology is used for the purification procedure, Eskimo products are ultra-pure containing no residues from the manufacturing process and are hexane free.

 Recent tests have shown that among the fish oil brands scientifically evaluated, Eskimo-3 was found to be the cleanest of all those tested.
 Harmful dioxins and dioxin-like PCBs, as well as heavy metal contaminants, such as cadmium and mercury, were all below detection levels.

 An independent trial conducted in February 2006 showed that out of 16 brands of fish oil tested, one month after opening only two contained peroxide values below the limit set by the European Pharmacopeoia – these two products were Eskimo-3 and Eskimo Kids!

-The manufacturers of Eskimo-3 use only the highest quality fish oil available from fully traceable sources.
-Unlike most fish oil companies who buy on the “spot market” and don’t know the source of their oil, Eskimo-3 has an exclusive agreement with specialist fisheries in Peru, who fish sardine and anchovy from local sustainable sources, providing oil of exceptional quality.
+The manufacturers of Eskimo-3 use only the highest quality fish oil available from fully traceable sources, using specialist fisheries, who fish small fish such as sardines, anchovies and mackerel from local sustainable sources, providing oil of exceptional quality.
 This oil can actually be tracked back to the individual fishing vessel and even the individual taking care of the fish.
 This traceability (and accountability) continues right through the production process up to the finished product.